 All you can do about chicken wire is to zoom in on your subject while you are close to the wire.
 That helps to diffuse the wire enough to get some reference shots.
 You can’t do much about dirty windows but a polarizer will help with reflections at least.

 Remember you can’t use a flash on the glass either.
 Remember to set your camera to a low F-stop and/or raise the ISO setting.
 You need a fast shutter speed.
 As a guide, set the shutter speed at 1.5x the focal length.
 If you are shooting at 200mm, you will need to handhold at 1/300th sec.

 If the light is very low you will need a tripod.

 Go on Country Walks and Visit Parklands

 What better way to spend a day.
 Long country walks are one of life’s great pleasures.

-Keep your camera to hand, and hope for some luck, and enjoy.
-There’s only one rule.
-If you don’t bring your camera you’ll see something amazing.
+Keep your camera to hand and hope for some luck.
+There’s only one rule; if you don’t bring your camera you’ll see something amazing.

 I look for background props that might, one day, make a good setup for a wildlife scene.

 I might see a gate post and imagine a barn owl sitting there, or visualize a songbird perched on a bramble.
 Anything that takes my eye.

 I will probably never use these references but I file them anyway, just in case I need a reference at some point.